-David has been involved in a wide range of projects, including building the world's first subscription based internet MOG (Valhalla), extensive military simulation AI, several MMOs (Pirates Online, Toontown, etc..), and a boatload of standalone games (most recently Giana Sisters - Rise of the Owlverlord).
+David has been involved in a wide range of projects, including building the world's first subscription based internet MOG (Valhalla), extensive military simulation AI, several MMOs (Pirates Online, Toontown, etc..), and a boatload of standalone games.

-He is currently adventuring in Europe, creating games for Black Forest Games in Germany.
-He also does freelance design and process consultation, so feel free to message him if you need a hand.
+He is currently adventuring in Europe, with an initial stint at Black Forest Games in Germany, and now headed over to the UK to do AI work for Splash Damage.
+He has also done freelance design and process consultation, so feel free to message him if you need a hand.

 From where Dieselstormers was envisioned to where it stands today is a bizarre path that reflects the trials of many small dev houses.
 We invite you to see how it really happened.